Iced Earth: Burnt Offerings and The Dark Saga (1994–1997)

 Following the supporting tour for Night of the Stormrider, Iced Earth entered a two-year hiatus from 1992 to 1994.
 During this downtime, the band was faced with issues that almost resulted in them breaking up, but eventually Iced Earth resurfaced with Burnt Offerings.
 Heralded as Iced Earth's heaviest album, Burnt Offerings was released on April 14, 1995, and was the band's first album to feature drummer Rodney Beasley and vocalist Matthew Barlow.

 Matt Barlow joined the band for 1995's Burnt Offerings.
 He would record three more albums with Iced Earth before his first departure from the band in 2003.

 In January 1996, Iced Earth began recording their fourth studio album, this time with Tom Morris' brother Jim Morris acting as co-producer, along with Schaffer.
 The album was also the first to feature drummer Mark Prator, and the last to feature longtime bassist Dave Abell, who left the group after finishing recording.
 Although Abell was credited for playing on the album, bassist Keith Menser appears on the back cover, because Century Media demanded the touring lineup to appear on the cover.
 Menser was fired after he didn't learn any of the band's songs for the tour, so he was soon replaced by James MacDonough.
 Mark Prator was also let go from the band, and was subsequently replaced by Brent Smedley.
 Released on May 23, 1996, The Dark Saga was a concept album based on the comic book character Spawn.
-Musically, the album was much more melodic and simplified compared to previous Iced Earth albums.
+Musically, the album was much more melodic and straightforward than previous Iced Earth albums.
 For the supporting tour, Iced Earth was joined by Nevermore.

 On April 21, 1997, Iced Earth released their first compilation album: Days of Purgatory.
 The album featured songs from their first two albums, as well as the Enter the Realm demo, resung by Matt Barlow, with new drums and bass on some tracks as well.
 The album also featured a few songs from Burnt Offerings, remixed and remastered.